0xmetaschool/Learning-Projects/Learn everything about NFTs/3. 😍 Uses of NFTs 💸/What are NFTs used for_.md

 #### A greener Ethereum: Eth2

-Ethereum is currently going through a series of upgrades, known as Eth2, that will replace mining with [staking](https://ethereum.org/en/eth2/staking/).
-This will remove computing power as a security mechanism, and reduce Ethereum's carbon footprint by ~99.95%[1](https://ethereum.org/en/nft/#fn-1).
+Ethereum went through a series of upgrades, known as Eth2([The Merge](https://ethereum.org/en/upgrades/merge/)), that replaced mining with [staking](https://ethereum.org/en/eth2/staking/).
+This removed computing power as a security mechanism, and reduced Ethereum's carbon footprint by ~99.95%[1](https://ethereum.org/en/nft/#fn-1).
 In this world, stakers commit funds instead of computing power to secure the network.

 The energy-cost of Ethereum will become the cost of running a home computer multiplied by the number of nodes in the network.
 If there are 10,000 nodes in the network and the cost of running a home computer is roughly 525kWh per year.
 That's 5,250,000kWh[1](https://ethereum.org/en/nft/#fn-1)  per year for the entire network.